Harvey Weinstein May Have Been "Confused" But The Judge Was Not

 Many will mark this moment as the most definitive victory to date for the #MeToo movement.
 District Attorney Cy Vance, who has overseen Weinstein’s prosecution after initially declining to bring charges against him in 2015, has said his decision to prosecute now came from an "evolution of my understanding of the dynamics of sexual assaults."
 It also came in the wake of a series of successful prosecutions of other high-profile serial predators like Larry Nassar and Bill Cosby.

-The prosecution of sexual violence in the U.S. justice system has a fraught history.
+The prosecution of sexual violence in our justice system has a fraught history.
 The burden lies largely on the victim to prove, not only that they were assaulted, but often, that what happened to them can be defined as sexual assault.
-The defense leaned heavily into this idea, with Weinstein attorney Donna Rottuno aggressively questioning survivors about the actions they took before and after being assaulted.
+The defence leaned heavily into this idea, with Weinstein attorney Donna Rottuno aggressively questioning survivors about the actions they took before and after being assaulted.

 She took things a step further when speaking with New York Times journalist, Meghan Twohey for The Daily podcast, saying that she’d never been sexually assaulted, "Because I would never let myself be put in that position."